ccnmtl/mediathread/README.markdown

     ./manage.py syncdb
     ./manage.py migrate # to complete the south migration setup

-5. Run locally (during development)
+5. Run locally (during development only)
     ./manage.py runserver myhost.example.com:8000

 6. For deployment to Apache, see our sample configuration in `apache/prod.conf`